GenomicsAotearoa/Kakapo/README.md

 ## Other Data Availability
 Kakapo data is available through the DOC.
 This repository is for those with access to the data.

+## Quick Note
+**Many of the tools here may be moved to git submodules, as I am trying to make sure they are reusable as much as possible** NextFlow (the pipeline tool I am using) lets you work directly from git repos so they will likely be moving into their own in the near future.
+--Joseph

 # Methods

 ## Assembly_Procedures